 WARNING: autopsy photography below!
-This Pulaski County Jane Doe was found at 847am on May 25, 1981 near the city of Dixon in Pulaski County, Missouri.
+This Pulaski County Jane Doe was found at 847am on May 25, 1981 near Dixon, in Pulaski County, Missouri.
 She was near Hwy MM at the low water crossing.
 She had been dead for about four to five hours.

-Her case was entered in the NamUs database on May 02, 2012 with case number 120229902.
+Her case appeared in the NamUs database on May 02, 2012 with case number 120229902.
 As we now have her DNA, we can exclude these missing women: Judie Munguia, born in 1948 from Texas and Betty Redmond, born in 1951 from Maryland.

-On the sketch above (click to enlarge), she was drawn with her eyes open.
+On the sketch above (click to enlarge), she is shown with her eyes open.
 She was beaten on her head, strangled, and dumped in shallow water.
 This woman had a slightly dark complexion with black long hair, high cheekbones, and hazel brown eyes.
 Her fingerprints, dental information, and DNA are available.

-- dark blue, long-sleeved blouse with white pinstripes, brand name ”Try 1”
+- a dark blue, long-sleeved blouse with white pinstripes, brand name ”Try 1”

 - blue jeans, brand name” In Gear”